NorthEastern US Transit Systems

 130 photos

 Home to the first subway in North America.
 This city has a lot to offer a transit fan.
-It has traditional subways, and Light Rail, formerly trolley lines, that runs thru the subway in the city.
+It has traditional subways and Light Rail, formerly trolley lines, that run through the city subway.
 There are commuter rail and trolleybuses.
 Then one line rail line that still used PCC cars.

-This city is served by a one-line subway, a light rail system, and commuter rail.
+This city is served by a one-line subway, light, and commuter rail.

 7 photos

-The city has a one-line light rail system that oddly runs in a subway outside of downtown and on surface streets thru downtown.
+The city has a one-line light rail system that oddly runs in a subway outside of downtown and on surface streets throughout downtown.

 A light rail line called The Riverline connects these 2 cities in SW New Jersey.
 The line uses diesel-powered articulated trains.